-The initiative of Wear Forward Platform encourages collaborative consumption through clothing as a service that provides AI- powered circular fashion marketplace and virtual wardrobe while making profit and improving the planet and lives of the people.
-Mr. Ventura presented the main barriers and difficulties to promote and scale up the initiative circular fashion.
+Al-powered Circular Fashion Marketplace and Virtual Wardrobe was presented, which aims to revolutionize fashion and mindsets, and build a proactive, progressive and purpose driven community that embraces circular fashion.
+The initiative of Wear Forward Platform encourages collaborative consumption through clothing as a service that provides Al-powered circular fashion marketplace and virtual wardrobe while making profit and improving the planet and lives of the people.
+The main barriers and difficulties to promote and scale up the initiative were summarized as follows: